This topic provides answers to some frequently asked questions about Object Storage Service (OSS).

 Does Alibaba Cloud use data that is stored in OSS?

 Alibaba Cloud does not use or disclose your data without your authorization.
 Alibaba Cloud processes user data only based on your service requirements or requirements of laws and regulations.
 For more information, see Alibaba Cloud International Website Product Terms of Service.

-Does Alibaba Cloud use OSS to store their own data?
+Does Alibaba Cloud use OSS to store its own data?